VermontDepartmentOfHealth/docgov/slides/chat-bot.md

 ## Bot Framework

-> AI and natural language.
-Create a bot with the ability to speak, listen, understand, and learn from your users with Azure Cognitive Services.
+> Create a bot with the ability to speak, listen, understand, and learn from your users with Azure Cognitive Services.

 ---